Stay Updated

 Jerusalem Institute for Policy Research is the leading data source for East Jerusalem research.
 We would like to give a place of prominence to the voices coming from the ground, and invite you to a panel discussion and meeting with women leaders from East Jerusalem and civil society organizations.

-The meeting will open with a talk by Netta Haddad, researcher at the Jerusalem Institute for Policy Research, who will present data on young women in East Jerusalem.
+The meeting was opened by Netta Haddad, researcher and Information and Data team leader at the Jerusalem Institute for Policy Research.
+Netta presented the latest data on young women in East Jerusalem with the following key points:

-The talk will be followed by a panel of East Jerusalem women who are leaders in their fields, who will present their current activity and talk about their career path and the challenges they faced along the way.
-The panel participants will include –
+After Haddad’s talk, a panel discussion was held with East Jerusalem women who are leaders in their fields.
+The speakers presented what they do and talked about their career path and the challenges they have faced along the way.

 Riman Barakat – Head of the East Jerusalem/Palestinian community department at the FeelBeit Center.
 Until recently she managed a self-guided tour business – Experience Palestine. רימאן served in the past as a managing partner of the Israel/Palestine Center for Research and Information (IPCRI).
 She holds a master’s degree in Middle Eastern studies and international relations.